wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 To install docker visit the link and installation instructions provided here: `Docker Desktop <https://www.docker.com/products/docker-desktop>`__

-For Windows users an installation of Windows Subsystem for Linux (WSL) is required and can be found here: `WSL Install <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__
+For Windows users an installation of Windows Subsystem for Linux (WSL) is required and can be found `here <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__

 For Mac users, follow these instructions to increase Memory allowance to at least 6GBs of RAM.
 Instructions can be found `here <https://docs.docker.com/docker-for-mac/#resources>`__